Power Grid

 Power Station to Consumer Connection

-The power grid can be compared to a marketplace for electricity.
-In this analogy, power stations are the sellers, substations are the distribution centers, and consumers are the buyers.
-This helps explain how electricity flows from its generation point at power stations, through substations, and finally to end users like households and businesses.
-We will explain more about the actual electricity market, where generators sell electricity to wholesalers or retailers, in another article.
+The power grid can be likened to a marketplace for electricity, where power stations act as sellers, substations as distribution centers, and consumers as buyers.
+This analogy illustrates the flow of electricity from its generation at power plants, through substations, and finally to end users such as households and businesses.
+The actual electricity market, where generators sell electricity to wholesalers or retailers, will be discussed in more detail in a separate article.

 Exhibit 2